quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/crontriggers.md

 All of the fields have a set of valid values that can be specified.
 These values should be fairly obvious - such as the numbers
 0 to 59 for seconds and minutes, and the values 0 to 23 for hours.
 Day-of-Month can be any value 1-31, but you need to be careful about how many days are in a given month!
 Months can be specified as values between 1 and 12, or by using the strings JAN, FEB, MAR, APR, MAY, JUN, JUL, AUG, SEP, OCT, NOV and DEC.
-Days-of-Week can be specified as vaules between 1 and 7 (1 = Sunday) or by using the strings SUN, MON, TUE, WED, THU, FRI and SAT.
+Days-of-Week can be specified as values between 1 and 7 (1 = Sunday) or by using the strings SUN, MON, TUE, WED, THU, FRI and SAT.

 The '/' character can be used to specify increments to values.
 For example, if you put '0/15' in the Minutes field, it means 'every 15 minutes,